 3 Entry fee: the registrant pays €75 for the first title and €50 for each further title.

-Entries in whose genesis any member of the panel has been involved will be passed on to the shadow panel, which is made up of former members of the main panel.
+Entries in whose genesis any member of the panel was involved are passed on to the shadow panel, which is made up of past members of the main panel.
 The shadow panel considers these books and decides which can be submitted for the final judging (the judge concerned being excluded from discussion of the book in question).

 In 2016 a student panel consisting exclusively of design students at Dutch and Flemish art academies and colleges has been established.
 They follow the same procedures as the professional panel and form their own selection of 33 books.
 The student panel too presents a comprehensive report.
 Both the selection and the judges’ report are being made available online (as an appendix to the Stichting’s website) and in a catalogue.